 For maximum effectiveness, you’ll want to incorporate several experiential and monetary rewards into your loyalty program, and use a tiered method.
 So for example, you’d want to have a few low-cost rewards that customers can earn easily, and then one or two experiential rewards that are harder to earn and reserved for your very best customers.

-If you’re using SpotOn Core, it’s quick and easy to create your own custom rewards that are integrated directly into your POS and online ordering, with the ability for your customers to earn points based on visits or dollars spent.
+If you’re using SpotOn Loyalty, it’s quick and easy to create your own custom rewards that are integrated directly into your POS and online ordering, with the ability for your customers to earn points based on visits or dollars spent.
 Even better, our support team can help you come up with ideas for unique experiential rewards that will make your business shine.